 - When we restrict ANYTHING as living creatures- we want it 10x more

-- When we are in a restrictive mindset, we can only think about that one thing and therefore the frontal lobe tells us a logical solution is to use it all, eat it all, do it all until its gone just so our mind can have reprieve and rest from constantly thinking about that one thing (this is why you might have held the belief that “I cant have chips or ice cream in the house cause I have to eat it all till its gone).
+- When we are in a restrictive mindset, we can only think about that one thing and therefore the frontal lobe tells us a logical solution is to use it all, eat it all, do it all until it’s gone just so our mind can have a reprieve and rest from constantly thinking about that one thing (this is why you might have held the belief that “I can’t have chips or ice cream in the house cause I have to eat it all till it’s gone).

-So, with the above in mind I ask you to let go the white knuckle grip of the holiday season.
-Let go the need for everything to be perfect.
-Be present in the moments with yourself and your needs and release restriction and perfectionism and watch!
-You will be surprised that when you give yourself permission to have the sugar cookies how that plate might just last longer on the counter than it did before because with permission you release the preservative thoughts around the food because YES YOU CAN have it.
+** So, with the above in mind, I ask you to let go of the white knuckle grip of the holiday season.
+Let go of the need for everything to be perfect.
+Be present in the moments with yourself and your needs and release restrictions and perfectionism and watch!
+You will be surprised that when you permit yourself to have the sugar cookies how that plate might just last longer on the counter than it did before.
+With permission, you release the preservative thoughts around the food because YES YOU CAN have it.

 Moving Forward in Kindness this Season

 “Food is strength, and food is peace, and food is freedom, and food is a helping hand to people around the world whose good will and friendship we want”